MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/enable-consumable-add-on-purchases.md

 # Enable consumable add-on purchases

-Apps that target Windows 10, version 1607, or later can use methods of the [StoreContext](https://msdn.microsoft.com/library/windows/apps/windows.services.store.storecontext.aspx) class in the [Windows.Services.Store](https://msdn.microsoft.com/library/windows/apps/windows.services.store.aspx) namespace to manage the user's fulfillment of consumable add-ons in your UWP apps (add-ons are also known as in-app products or IAPs).
+Apps that target Windows 10, version 1607, or later can use methods of the [StoreContext](https://msdn.microsoft.com/library/windows/apps/windows.services.store.storecontext.aspx) class in the [Windows.Services.Store](https://msdn.microsoft.com/library/windows/apps/windows.services.store.aspx) namespace to manage the user's fulfillment of consumable add-ons in your UWP apps.
 Use consumable add-ons for items that can be purchased, used, and purchased again.
 This is especially useful for things like in-game currency (gold, coins, etc.) that can be purchased and then used to purchase specific power-ups.

 > [!NOTE]
 > This article is applicable to apps that target Windows 10, version 1607, or later.
 If your app targets an earlier version of Windows 10, you must use the [Windows.ApplicationModel.Store](https://msdn.microsoft.com/library/windows/apps/windows.applicationmodel.store.aspx) namespace instead of the **Windows.Services.Store** namespace.
-For more information, see [In-app purchases and trials using the Windows.ApplicationModel.Store namespace](in-app-purchases-and-trials-using-the-windows-applicationmodel-store-namespace.md).
+For more information, see [this article](enable-consumable-in-app-product-purchases.md).

 ## Overview of consumable add-ons